 As a condition of GSE Approval, the GSEs have prohibited NMIC from paying a dividend to us before December 31, 2015.
-NMIC has also agreed with various state insurance regulators to similar three year restrictions on the payment of dividends.
-After the expiration of the three year period, we must obtain prior approval from the GSEs for the payment of any dividend by NMIC and we will have to obtain permission from our state of domicile regulator, the Wisconsin OCI or any successor domestic regulator, for the payment of any extraordinary dividend.
+NMIC has also agreed with various state insurance regulators to restrictions on the payment of dividends until January 2016.
+After the expiration of these periods, we must obtain prior approval from the GSEs for the payment of any dividend by NMIC and we will have to obtain permission from our state of domicile regulator, the Wisconsin OCI or any successor domestic regulator, for the payment of any extraordinary dividend.
 Without the payment of dividends from NMIC to us, it may be difficult for us to pay dividends to stockholders.